 - You could consider personal circumstances bearing in mind not to use discriminatory criteria.
 For example, you have an employee who is shielding because of an underlying medical condition; you could decide to continue to furlough that employee to protect their health and safety.

-- For those, whose role allows for working from home this should be considered, as it is one way to maintain social distancing and complies with Government advice.
+- For those whose role allows for working from home this should be considered, as it is one way to maintain social distancing.

 Notice of returning